RakhithJK/OfficeDev-teams-toolkit-wiki/Develop-single-sign-on-experience-in-Teams.md

 You can debug your application by pressing F5.

-Teams Toolkit will use the Azure Active Directory manifest file to register a AAD application registered for SSO.
+Teams Toolkit will use the Microsoft Entra manifest file to register a Microsoft Entra application registered for SSO.

 To learn more about Teams Toolkit local debug functionalities, refer to this [document](https://docs.microsoft.com/microsoftteams/platform/toolkit/debug-local).

-## Customize Azure Active Directory applications
+## Customize Microsoft Entra applications

-The Azure Active Directory [manifest](https://docs.microsoft.com/azure/active-directory/develop/reference-app-manifest) allows you to customize various aspects of your application registration.
+The Microsoft Entra [manifest](https://docs.microsoft.com/azure/active-directory/develop/reference-app-manifest) allows you to customize various aspects of your application registration.
 You can update the manifest as needed.

-Follow this [document](https://aka.ms/teamsfx-aad-manifest#how-to-customize-the-aad-manifest-template) if you need to include additional API permissions to access your desired APIs.
+Follow this [document](https://aka.ms/teamsfx-aad-manifest#how-to-customize-the-Microsoft-Entra-manifest-template) if you need to include additional API permissions to access your desired APIs.

-Follow this [document](https://aka.ms/teamsfx-aad-manifest#How-to-view-the-AAD-app-on-the-Azure-portal) to view your AAD application in Azure Portal.
+Follow this [document](https://aka.ms/teamsfx-aad-manifest#How-to-view-the-Microsoft-Entra-app-on-the-Azure-portal) to view your Microsoft Entra application in Azure Portal.